aimms/function-reference/elementary-computational-operations/set-related-functions/retrievecurrentvariablevalues.rst

 .. seealso::

-    Solver callback procedures are discussed in full detail in Section 15.2 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__
+    Solver callback procedures are discussed in full detail in :doc:`optimization-modeling-components/solving-mathematical-programs/suffices-and-callbacks` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__